 I grew up playing Pit at all kinds of parties and youth activities.
 And it is still a lot of fun, but you will have the most fun with a larger group.
 In Pit, the participants simulate a trading pit where trader try to assemble all of the cards of one type of product.
 You trade with other players trying to get a full hand of wheat, barley, oats or another commodity.
 Thrown into the mix is a bull card which acts like a wild card and a bear card which, if you have in your hand, you can't win.
 Shrewed trading is the order of the day.
 The first one to assemble a full hand of all the products is the winner.

-Pictionary is a classic game, and the new 20th Anniversary Edition is updated with lots of new words and slightly different rules.
+Pictionary is a classic family board game, and the new 20th Anniversary Edition is updated with lots of new words and slightly different rules.
 In short, a player draws a card with a word on it and must draw a picture to get his teammates to guess the word.
 This is also a great family game that works for all ages.